liamsmith3194/personal-best-pt/README.md

     -   #### First Time Visitor Goals

 1. As a first time vistor, I want a clear understanding of the purpose of the website.
-2. As a first time vistor, I want a consise description of the fitness goals this personal trainer concentrates on.
+2. As a first time vistor, I want a concise description of the fitness goals this personal trainer concentrates on.
-3. As a first time vistor, I want the feel comfortable with the content and imagery I am are viewing.
+3. As a first time vistor, I want to feel comfortable with the content and imagery I am viewing.
 4. As a first time vistor, I need to know where the company is based and how to get there.
 5. As a first time vistor, I want to know about the personal trainer
     - What qualifications does he have?
     - How long has the personal trainer been working for?
     - Why should I book a session?
 6. As a first time vistor, can I trust this person?
-Have they been reviewed well by previous clients are they numerous testimonials for me to look at.
-Do they have a social media presence which is regularly updated and followed.
+Have there been reviewed well by previous clients are there numerous testimonials for me to look at.
+Do they have a social media presence which is regularly updated and followed?

 -   ### Design